Written by: Wendy Rolls, reproduced with permission.

 effort (sing gently!) and match pitch more readily.
 As children mature, they need to sing

-• Mechanism Three (M3) isn’t yet completely understood (it is thought to be when a small
+in both M1 and M2 to develop the full range of their voice. - Mechanism Three (M3) isn’t yet completely understood (it is thought to be when a small

 part of the vocal folds vibrate).
 This happens in whistle register, a super high sound (think